insolar/docs/docs/source/requester.rst

    #. *Signature* that contains (1) the ECDSA signature of the hash's bytes (2) in the ASN.1 DER format (3) represented as a Base64 string.

 #.
 Sends the request.
 #.
-Returns the response JSON object.
+Returns the JSON object from the response.

 For example: